 Northern Japan, particularly Hokkaido and the prefectures located in the Tohoku region, become frigidly cold during the winter months.
-Aomori, the prefecture at the very top of Japan’s main island Honshu, has an average annual snowfall of 263.4 inches (669 cm).
-To combat the cold or simply enjoy a hearty tradition, the people of Northern Japan dig into a local specialty – the subject of this article – kiritampo nabe.
+At the very top of Japan’s main island Honshu, Aomori, the prefecture, has an average annual snowfall of 263.4 inches (669 cm).
+To combat the cold or simply enjoy a hearty tradition, the people of Northern Japan dig into a local speciality – the subject of this article – kiritanpo nabe.

-However, this also brings a sense of warmth and community, and when the scenery turns into a winter wonderland with an average temperature hovering around freezing, locals turn to one of Akita’s most famous cuisines – kiritampo nabe.
+However, this also brings a sense of warmth and community.
+When the scenery turns into a winter wonderland with an average temperature hovering around freezing, locals turn to one of Akita’s most famous cuisines – kiritanpo nabe.

-Kiritampo refers to the stick of rice, where cooked rice has been molded onto the sticks until it resembles cattail reeds.
-The sticksare then gently toasted until they get a nice golden-brown color on the surface.
+Kiritanpo refers to the stick of rice, where cooked rice has been moulded onto the sticks until it resembles cattail reeds.
+The sticks are then gently toasted until they get a nice golden-brown colour on the surface.

-For a truly traditional experience, you may see these rice sticks being roasted around sunken hearth.
+For a truly traditional experience, you may see these rice sticks roasted around a sunken hearth.
 In the middle, a pot of nabe warms in an iron pot hanging from the roof over the embers.
-Putting the sticks of rice into the hotpot is what makes it kiritampo nabe.
+Putting rice sticks into the hotpot is what makes it kiritanpo nabe.

-There are two theories as to where the “tampo” in “kiritampo” came from.
-The first is its resemblance to “tanbo,” cylindrical hot-water holders brought over from ancient China that were used to warm hips and feet.
-The second is the word “tanho” that refers to rounded items.
+There are two theories about where the “tampo” in “kiritanpo” came from.
+The first is its resemblance to “tanbo,” cylindrical hot-water holders from ancient China used to warm hips and feet.
+The second is the word “tanho”, referring to rounded items.

-It is widely believed that kiritampo originated in the Hinai area (around what is now Odate City and Kazuno City).
+It is widely believed that kiritanpo originated in the Hinai area (around what is now Odate City and Kazuno City).
 Farmers secluded in the mountains to carry out tasks such as charcoal-making and hunting would use the rice sticks as an offering to the Gods, and it is said that it became a food dish when they started eating it with miso paste and sticking it into nabe hot pots.
 When farmers from long ago would finish all their autumn agricultural work in the fields, they would head into the mountains with rice, miso, and chicken so they could hole up to do the other tasks mentioned earlier.
-They would make use of their leftover rice by rolling it up and wrapping it around the sticks and putting it into their chicken nabe.
+They would use their leftover rice by rolling it up, wrapping it around the sticks, and putting it into their chicken nabe.

-No matter what the exact origin of this dish is, it is definitely related to the long-standing custom of families getting together to celebrate finishing a harvest.
+No matter the exact origin of this dish, it is related to the long-standing custom of families getting together to celebrate finishing a harvest.

-Kiritampo nabe is well-known throughout Japan, and what better time to enjoy a steaming bowl of hearty soup filled with chicken, rice, and vegetables than wintertime?
+Kiritanpo nabe is well-known throughout Japan, and what better time to enjoy a steaming bowl of hearty soup filled with chicken, rice, and vegetables than in wintertime?